andresbonito/andresbonito/README.md

 <p align="center">👋 Hello, I'm André Saad Bonito

-🎓 Computer Engineering graduate from São Paulo, Brazil, with a Data Analytics diploma from Greystone College, Vancouver.
+🎓 Computer Engineering graduate from Instituto Mauá de Tecnologia in São Paulo, Brazil, with a Data Analytics diploma from Greystone College, Vancouver.

 💼 Passionate about transforming data into actionable insights using Python, SQL, and Power BI.